Current Rules of Practice & Procedure

 Rules of Civil Procedure

-The Federal Rules of Civil Procedure govern civil proceedings in the United States district courts.
+The Federal Rules of Civil Procedure (pdf) govern civil proceedings in the United States district courts.
 Their purpose is "to secure the just, speedy, and inexpensive determination of every action and proceeding."
 Fed.
 R. Civ.
 P. 1.
-The rules and accompanying forms were first adopted by order of the Supreme Court on December 20, 1937, transmitted to Congress on January 3, 1938, and effective September 16, 1938.
-The Civil Rules were last amended in 2014.
+The rules were first adopted by order of the Supreme Court on December 20, 1937, transmitted to Congress on January 3, 1938, and effective September 16, 1938.
+The Civil Rules were last amended in 2020.

-The Federal Rules of Criminal Procedure govern criminal proceedings and prosecutions in the U.S. district courts, the courts of appeals, and the Supreme Court.
+The Federal Rules of Criminal Procedure (pdf) govern criminal proceedings and prosecutions in the U.S. district courts, the courts of appeals, and the Supreme Court.
 Their purpose is to "provide for the just determination of every criminal proceeding, to secure simplicity in procedure and fairness in administration, and to eliminate unjustifiable expense and delay."
 Fed.
 R. Crim.
 P. 2.
 The original rules were adopted by order of the Supreme Court on December 26, 1944, transmitted to Congress on January 3, 1945, and effective March 21, 1946.
-The rules have since been amended numerous times, most recently in 2014.
+The Criminal Rules were last amended in 2019.

-The Federal Rules of Evidence govern the admission or exclusion of evidence in most proceedings in the United States courts.
+The Federal Rules of Evidence (pdf) govern the admission or exclusion of evidence in most proceedings in the United States courts.
 The Supreme Court submitted proposed Federal Rules of Evidence to Congress on February 5, 1973, but Congress exercised its power under the Rules Enabling Act to suspend their implementation.
 The Federal Rules of Evidence became federal law on January 2, 1975, when President Ford signed the Act to Establish Rules of Evidence for Certain Courts and Proceedings, Pub.
 L. No. 93-595.
 As enacted, the Evidence Rules included amendments by Congress to the rules originally proposed by the Supreme Court.
-The most recent amendments to the Federal Rules of Evidence were adopted in 2014.
+The Evidence Rules were last amended in 2020.

 Rules Governing Section 2254 and Section 2255 Proceedings